dask/dask/dask/distributed/docs.md

     scheduler: 'finished-task'

 During active scheduling the Scheduler maintains what tasks should be run next and maintains a queue of available workers.
-General flow is as follows.
+General flow is as follows:

-Scheduler selects task, selects worker and sends to the worker the following information under the function name, `'compute'`
+Scheduler selects task `{'x': (inc, 'y')}`, selects worker `'tcp://bob'`, and sends to the worker the following information under the function name, `'compute'`

     key: identifier of the task in the dask graph e.g. 'x' in {'x': (inc, 'y')}